iron-software/IronWebScraper.Examples/tutorials/webscraping-in-c-sharp/README.md

     }

     /// <summary>
-    /// Default handler for parsing HTTP responses.
-    /// You can implement additional handlers for different page types if needed.
+    /// This method handles the response for the initial web request.
+    /// The primary purpose here is to parse the HTTP response and manage data accordingly.
+    /// If the needs arise for handling different types of pages, additional methods similar to this can be created.
     /// </summary>
-    /// <param name="response">HTTP response to be parsed.</param>
+    /// <param name="response">The HTTP response object from the requested URL</param>
     public override void Parse(Response response)
     {
         var categoryList = new List<Category>();